Caring.com

 Does Medicaid pay family caregivers?

-While standard Medicaid doesn’t provide payments for family caregivers, waiver programs in most states allow beneficiaries to self-direct their care.
+While standard Medicaid doesn’t provide payments for family caregivers, there are waiver programs available in most states that allow beneficiaries to self-direct their care.
 Under these waivers, beneficiaries may be able to select a family caregiver, and Medicaid will provide funding to pay for their services.

 Does Medicare pay for a family caregiver?